askap-vast/vast-tools/BUILDLIGHTCURVES.md

-                        Use the forced fits values instead of upper limits. (default: False) --use-forced-for-all  Use the forced fits for all datapoints. (default: False) --hide-legend         Don't show the legend on the final plot. (default: False) --nice NICE           Set nice level. (default: 5)
+                        Use the forced fits values instead of upper limits. (default: False) --use-forced-for-all  Use the forced fits for all datapoints. (default: False) --hide-legend         Don't show the legend on the final plot. (default: False) --plot-dpi PLOT_DPI   Specify the DPI of all saved figures. (default: 150) --nice NICE           Set nice level. (default: 5)

 ```